Operators coming from ring schemes

 Since the map $\perp$ vanishes on the image of $\iota$, we get $\pi$ and $\iota$ are multiplicative with respect to $*$ as well. \end{proof} \begin{remark} In the set-up above, if we additionally have a bijection:

 which is additive, multiplicative, and for $a\in T,b\in \ker(\pi)$ it satisfies:

 then the map:

 is an isomorphism between the original ring $S$ and the new ring, which was obtained using Lemma \ref{twist}.
 The isomorphism above commutes with the maps $\iota$ and $\pi$. \end{remark} The assumptions from Remark \ref{transport} look unlikely to be satisfied, but they are satisfied in our coordinate $\ka$-algebra scheme situation.
-If $\ka$ is a field of positive characteristic, then any coordinate $\ka$-algebra scheme $\mathcal{B}$ can be ``twisted'' as in Lemma \ref{twist} (the motivating case is in Example \ref{firstex}(2)) with respect to (a power of) the Frobenius morphism on $\mathbb{S}_{\ka}$ (denoted $\fr_{\mathbb{S}_{\ka}}$). \begin{definition} Assume that $\ka$ is a field of positive characteristic, $\mathcal{B}$ is a coordinate $\ka$-algebra scheme over $\ka$, and $n$ is a positive integer.
+If $\ka$ is a field of positive characteristic, then any coordinate $\ka$-algebra scheme $\mathcal{B}$ can be ``twisted'' (Example \ref{firstex}(2) is the motivating case) as in Lemma \ref{twist} with respect to the Frobenius morphism on $\mathbb{S}_{\ka}$, which we denote by $\fr_{\mathbb{S}_{\ka}}$. \begin{definition} Assume that $\ka$ is a field of positive characteristic, $\mathcal{B}$ is a coordinate $\ka$-algebra scheme, and $n$ is a positive integer.
 Then, we denote by $\mathcal{B}^{\fr^n}$ the coordinate $\ka$-algebra scheme obtained from $\mathcal{B}$ using twisting (as in Lemma \ref{twist}) by the morphism $\fr_{\mathbb{S}_{\ka}}^n$. \end{definition} \begin{remark} In the case of Definition \ref{twistdef}, we can get an easier proof of Lemma \ref{twist} using Remark \ref{transport}.
 We assume for simplicity that $\iota(x)=(x,0,\ldots,0)$.
 If $\ka\subseteq K$ is a field extension such that $K$ is perfect, then we define: